vlhells/vlhells/README.md

 <img src="header.png" alt="hello-banner">

 My main programmin language is C#.
-Love this language and its' ecosystem (MS SQL Server, T-SQL, .NET, ASP.NET Core, Entity Framework Core, LINQ, etc)
+Love this language and its' ecosystem (MS SQL Server, T-SQL, .NET, MAUI, ASP.NET Core, Entity Framework Core, LINQ, etc)

 Like the concept of Clean Architecture and use in some projects.
 Also usin mediator, AutoMapping and FluentValidation.